 Prosecution completes case at Michael Avenatti fraud trial

+U.S. District Court Judge Jesse Furman sent the jury home early on Monday so he could rule on several issues related to a defense case expected to begin Tuesday morning.

-Taking the stand as prosecutors’ star witness in federal court in Manhattan, Daniels told the jury last week that she had hired Avenatti in early 2018 to represent her in her claims against former President Donald Trump.
+Taking the stand as prosecutors’ star witness in federal court in Manhattan, Daniels told the jury last week that she had hired the California lawyer in early 2018 to represent her in her claims against former President Donald Trump.

 Daniels wanted out of a nondisclosure deal with Trump so she could speak publicly about having a sexual tryst with him.
 Trump has denied the claims.